bepronetwork/grants-program/applications/PunkSkin.md

 ## Future Plans

-* Possibly upgrade from 2D to 3D visual.
+* Looking into 3D model.
-* Possibly intregraton of PunkSkin2088 with metaverse.
+* Possibly intregration of PunkSkin2088 into metaverse.